jdschae/DoctIR/README.txt

 Before our program can be run, you must have the illness dataset to build the vector space model.
-The dataset is included with our submission, but if you need to obtain it again, then you can run our crawler:
+The dataset is included with our submission, but if you need to obtain it again, then you can run our web scraper:

-$ python crawler.py
+$ python scraper.py

 This script will create JSON files containing data from www.wikipedia.org, www.cdc.gov, and www.mayoclinic.org.
 These files are named wikipedia.json,